EnterpriseDB/barman/new_docs/user_guide/quickstart.rst

     barman check rsync-backup-server

+This server is now ready to take backups and receive WAL files from your Postgres server.
+You may go to the
+:ref:`taking your first backup <quickstart-taking-your-first-backup>` section now.

 .. _quickstart-taking-your-first-backup:

 Taking your first backup
 ------------------------

-Regardless of which strategy you chose for your backupserver, once completed with the previous steps, you should be all set.
+Regardless of which strategy you choose for your backup server, once completed with the previous steps, you should be all set.
 You can run this command to take a backup:

 .. code-block:: bash